Carbamoyl phosphate synthetase III: Context

-Many aquatic organisms, including most of the fish species, are ammoniotelic, which means they produce ammonia as metabolic waste, that they generally excrete by diffusion through their gills.
-Similar to terrestrial vertebrates, some fish species also significantly include urea as metabolic waste.
-This phenomenon concerns larvae stages since they do not have gills to excrete ammonia from, but also the adult stage in some species.
+Many aquatic organisms, including most fish species, are ammoniotelic, meaning that they produce ammonia as metabolic waste and excrete by diffusion through their gills.
+Similar to terrestrial vertebrates, some fish species also produce urea as metabolic waste.
+This occurs in larvae stages since they do not have gills to excrete ammonia from, but also the adult stage in some species.
 Based on the proportion of metabolic waste represented by urea, these species are partial or fully ureotelic.

 Ureotelic species produce urea via the ornithine-urea cycle (OUC) in which CPS plays an important role.
-Carbamoyl phosphate synthetase I is mostly used by terrestrial vertebrates, and it appears that some aquatic species rely on CPS III to deal with urea production.
+Carbamoyl phosphate synthetase I is used primarily by terrestrial vertebrates, while some aquatic species rely on CPS III to deal for urea production.
 There are several potential advantages in excreting urea instead of ammonia for species living in specific environments.
 For example, it allows a better diffusion capacity than ammonia in alkaline waters, and it decreases water loss, which can be crucial for species experiencing long periods out of the water such as lungfish species.
 CPS III has been described in cichlids of the Alcolapia genus, lungfishes, the Gulf toadfish Opsanus beta, the rainbow trout Oncorhyncus mykiss, the Atlantic halibut Hippoglossus hippoglossus, the largemouth bass Micropterus salmoides, the common carp Cyprinus carpio, and in elasmobranchs such as the spiny dogfish Squalus acanthia for example.
 This enzyme thus seems to be distributed among fish showing different degree of ureotely.